mikedotalmond/Chatty-Gifford/README.md

 ### Getting started
 * Download or clone the repo.
 * In `/dist/` rename `config.default.js` to `config.js` and follow the instructions there to finish setting things up.
+* If you only want to display a single GIF at a time, set both the `displayColumns` and `displayCount` config values to `1` - GIFs will be centred in the output window and sized to fit the space vertically, while maintaining their aspect-ratio.
 * Open dist/index.html in a browser or assign as a browser-source in OBS etc.

 For faster config changes (or, for example, to run multiple different configs in different windows) any of the config key:value pairs can be overridden via the querystring, like...
 * index.html?channel=myFavouriteStreamer&giphy_rating=pg13